-Exchange Online Setup and Administration
+Exchange Online setup and administration

-This section describes the administration controls and support that are available to customize Exchange Online settings and keep an organization's Exchange Online environment up, running, and current.
+This article describes the administration controls and support that are available to customize Exchange Online settings and keep an organization's Exchange Online environment up, running, and current.
 It includes information about self-service administration tools and capabilities available to organizations; Microsoft administration responsibilities and performance commitments; and service and product upgrades.

 Self-service administration tools

-Although Microsoft directly controls all Exchange Online data centers and is responsible for overall system performance, it can control only a portion of the elements that combine to provide the total experience for Office 365 users.
+Although Microsoft directly controls all Exchange Online data centers and is responsible for overall system performance, it can control only a portion of the elements that combine to provide the total experience for users.
 Organizations themselves are responsible for the network connections to the data centers, the customer's wide area network (WAN), and the customer's local area networks (LANs).
 Additionally, they are in charge of user devices and their configuration.
 They are also responsible for maintaining the required licensing per user for any desired feature, including, but not limited to, the ability to manage these features, for as long as the user needs access to the feature.

 Exchange Online therefore provides customer administrators with the following tools, described below, to manage a variety of messaging-related tasks: